Which of the following is classified as an account receivable? | Study Prep in Pearson+

 1

-Step 1: Understand the concept of accounts receivable.
-Accounts receivable refers to amounts owed to a company by its customers for goods or services provided on credit.
-It is recorded as a current asset on the balance sheet.
+Understand the concept of accounts receivable: Accounts receivable refers to amounts owed to a company by its customers for goods or services provided on credit.
+It represents a claim for payment and is classified as a current asset on the balance sheet.

-Step 2: Analyze the options provided in the problem.
-The goal is to identify which option fits the definition of accounts receivable.

-Step 3: Evaluate 'Notes receivable due in more than one year.'
-Notes receivable are formal written promises to pay a certain amount, often including interest, and if due in more than one year, they are classified as long-term assets, not accounts receivable.

-Step 4: Evaluate 'Interest receivable from investments.'
-Interest receivable is an amount earned but not yet received, typically related to investments, and is not classified as accounts receivable.

-Step 5: Evaluate 'Amounts owed by customers for goods sold on credit.'
-This fits the definition of accounts receivable because it represents money owed by customers for goods or services provided on credit.
+Analyze the first option: 'Amounts owed by customers for goods sold on credit.'
+This fits the definition of accounts receivable because it represents money owed by customers for goods sold on credit.

+Evaluate the second option: 'Advances to suppliers.'
+This does not qualify as accounts receivable because it represents payments made in advance to suppliers, not amounts owed by customers.

+Examine the third option: 'Loans made to employees.'
+This is not accounts receivable because it represents loans given to employees, not amounts owed by customers for goods or services.

 Watch next